National Advisor for Cybersecurity and Risk

 (O) +1 202-626-2272

-John Riggi, having spent nearly 30 years as a highly decorated veteran of the FBI, serves as the first senior advisor for cybersecurity and risk for the American Hospital Association and their 5000+ member hospitals.
-John leverages his distinctive experience at the FBI and CIA in the investigation and disruption of cyber threats, international organized crime and terrorist organizations to assist on policy and advocacy issues and provide trusted advisory services for the nations’ hospitals and health systems.
+John Riggi, having spent nearly 30 years as a highly decorated veteran of the FBI, serves as the first national advisor for cybersecurity and risk for the American Hospital Association and their 5000+ member hospitals.
+John leverages his distinctive experience at the FBI and CIA in the investigation and disruption of cyber threats, international organized crime and terrorist organizations to assist on related policy and advocacy issues.
 His trusted access to hospital leadership and government agencies enhances John’s national perspective and ability to provide uniquely informed risk advisory services.
-John’s unique national perspective is further informed by his direct role in assisting ransomware victim hospitals and health systems during and post attack.
+John’s national perspective is further informed by his direct role in assisting ransomware victim hospitals and health systems.

 John represented the nation's hospitals in testimony before the Senate Homeland Security Committee hearing on cyber threats to hospitals in Dec.
 2020.
-This assisted in the passage of HR 7898, providing regulatory relief for HIPAA covered victims of cyber attacks.
+This assisted in the passage of PL 116-321, providing regulatory relief for HIPAA covered victims of cyber attacks.
 In 2021, John’s prominent advocacy encouraged the government to raise the investigative priority level of ransomware attacks to equal that of terrorist attacks.

 John also served as the nation’s hospital representative to the FCC hospital robocall protection group which made final recommendations on reducing unlawful robocalls to hospitals in Dec.
 2020.
 John initiated and co-led a national healthcare sector task group to develop resources to assist the field in managing cyber risk as an enterprise risk issue.
 John launched a national campaign with the AHA and government agencies to help members protect medical research against foreign threats.